PixelStudiosDev/pixelstudiosdev.github.io/docs/epicachievements/configuration/achievements.md

         - VAULT:100
         - EXPERIENCE:50

-    # Other tiers of the achievement can be added below
+    # Other tiers can be added below
     '2':
       required-amount: 15
       points: 15